 Ease of Setup

 This shelter performed poorly when it came to windy conditions.
 Due to its unique design, there is little structural support, which allows it to billow when the wind hits it.
-The sandbags will keep the shelter from completely flying away, but you will be hard-pressed to keep the two poles anchored when the fabric is wrenching free.
+The sandbags keep the shelter from completely flying away, but you will be hard-pressed to keep the two poles anchored when the fabric is wrenching free.
+A tip to increase stability is to bury the bottoms of the poles in the sand.
+This will lessen the chance of them being knocked loose in the wind but will decrease the headroom and livability of the canopy.
 Our testers reserved this shelter for fair-weather beach days.

-At a low weight (6 lbs 14 oz) and a small packed size, the Neso Grande is as portable as canopies get.
-The carrying case also has a shoulder strap which makes the tent feel incredibly light during transportation.
-The case also has a small pocket for drinks or whatever else you want to bring with you to the beach.
-The low weight and bag construction make it easy to carry if you have to bike, board or walk to your desired destination.
+At a low weight (6 lbs 14 oz) and a small packed size, the Grande is as portable as canopies get.
+The carrying case also has two thin straps that can be used on the shoulder or as a backpack set up.
+They are quite long, so we used a carabiner to clip them together to make it feel more secure while biking to the beach.
+The carrying bag has two compartments on the inside - one side for the poles and the other for the canopy.
+This makes packing up very easy when stuffing it into the bag.
+The low weight and bag construction make it easy to carry if you have to bike, skate, or walk to your desired destination.

-This is an affordable shelter if what you're looking for is a portable beach tent for mellow days.
+This is an affordable shelter if what you're looking for is a portable beach tent for fair-weather days.

-As a beach tent, the Neso Grande is a unique concept that under the right conditions (little wind) performs admirably.
-Thanks to the steep slope, this tent offers the most sun protection.
-It's also the lightest and easiest to set up.
-It doesn't, however, provide standing room, so its best use is for one or two people lying on the beach hoping for a respite from the sun.
+As a beach tent, the Neso Grande is a unique concept that under the right conditions (little wind and not crowded beaches) performs admirably.
+Thanks to the steep slope, this tent offers ample sun protection.
+It's also one of the lightest and easiest to set up.
+It doesn't, however, provide standing room and performs poorly in wind, so its best use is for one or two people lying on the beach hoping for a respite from the sun on a calm day.